lrusso/WebToApp/README.md

 The filename given to every downloaded Blob URL can be found *In progress*.

-## OS X porting - How to get the .app file?
+## OS X porting tutorial - How to get the .app file?

 * Open the Mac project in Xcode.